goofy2k/ESP32_faust2api/ESP32 and faust2api status.md

 ## 4. Description of modifications to the DspFaust.cpp file (case faust2api <options> elecGuitarMIDI.dsp  )

 ** NOTE ** all of these adaptations can be REVERTED. only c. (bad_alloc) is necesssary, PROVIDED that the jdksmidi lib .h files and their corresponding .cpp files mentioned under e. are placed in the main folder AND in a folder jdksmidi in main.
 I will investigate which of the two locations is essential at the current project settings.
-A solution might be in correct project settings.
+A solution for a problem with "circular" includes in the jdksmidilib might be in correct project settings.

  ** NOTE 2 ** These files must be taken from the Thomas Hofman hack of the original jdksmidi lib, for reasons that are unclear to me.